AnnaPS/polo-flutter-starter-pack/README.md

 # Contributions

-If you want to contribute to this starting pack guide, please open a PR with the new resoruces and a quick explanaition of why you want to add it.
+If you want to contribute to this starting pack guide, please open a PR with the new resources and a quick explanaition of why you want to add it.

 Thank you! 💙